Daan5556/1-challenge/docs/network/security.md

 If an attacker is on the network, they can inspect traffic, exposing potential sensitive data.
 They can also employ a "man in the middle" attack by impersonating the broker.

+TLS is the modern successor to SSL.
+SSL stands for `Secure Sockets Layer` and is a protocol that was originally used to secure network communication.
+In practice, people still often say "SSL", even when they actually mean TLS.
+The main purpose is the same: encrypt traffic and help clients verify that they are talking to the real server.

 TLS tackles both of these risks.
 The broker will present a signed certificate to the clients, proving identity.
 The traffic will also be encrypted, mitigating